Price Your Building

 #1 Size Your Workshop Right from the Start

 Building more space than you need doesn’t just drive up initial construction costs.
 It means you’ll be lighting and ventilating that extra footage for years to come.
-However, it might be more costly to expand a building later than it would be to construct a large workshop in the first place.
-Think you will want to add an extension or a second floor but can’t afford it right now?
+However, it might be more costly to expand a building later than to construct a large workshop in the first place.
+Think you will want to add an extension or a second floor, but can’t afford it right now?
 Take this into account in the initial building design and engineer the building for easy expansion later.

 #2 Consider Essentials vs. Aesthetics